JoshJHaines/intro-node/README.md

 3. git commit -m "first commit"
 4. git remote add origin https://github.com/'USERNAME'/'repo-name'.git [^2]

-[^2]: You can copy the link needed for this straight from your empty GitHub repo page.

 - 'git push' will throw an error
 - 'git push origin master' will push to your repo only once.
 You need to set the upstream to continually push.
-5. git push --set-upstream origin master
+1. git push --set-upstream origin master

 ## Creating different URLs